 - Inability to absorb the nutrients: Even if you do care about taking the necessary nutrients with a balanced diet, you may face with the lack of vitamins.
 The reason is in the stomach.
 Alcohol can make it more acidic by destroying the lining of it.
 In such a condition it’s more difficult to absorb nutrients in the proper way.

-- Dehydration: Not only vomiting can cause dehydration.
-When you consume alcohol your body will possibly lose more fluid because of the decreased amount of anti-diuretic hormone.
+- Dehydration: Vomiting can cause dehydration, but it’s more complicated.
+When you consume alcohol, your body will possibly lose more fluid because of the decreased number of anti-diuretic hormones.
 It makes your body capable for reabsorbing water.
 You can do something to avoid it.
 Drink water along with alcohol to prevent dehydration and the hair loss, dry and brittle hair or dandruff which may come along with it.

 - Poor quality sleep: Maybe you doubt this point because drinking can make you fall asleep faster.
 Unfortunately, it’s poor quality sleep because alcohol blocks REM sleep, which is said to be the most restorative type.
 Poor sleep means higher stress level very often and it can be a reason of hair loss, too.

 - The change in estrogen levels: Yes, alcohol may influence the level of the hormone that is related to hair growth (and many more).
-Too much of it can lead not only to hair problems, but depression or putting on some weight.
+Having too much of it can lead not only to hair problems, but depression or putting on some weight.